RiceComp427-Spring2019/comp427-hw1-paranoia-jarrodddunne/README.md

       - Keep electronic gradebook accessible through some sort of login system, so that only teachers and teaching assistants have access to it.
       - Keep digital logs of edits to the gradebook.
       - Ensure there is a way to retrieve history of the gradebook, either through backups, or a revision history.
-  - Plagarized submissions
+  - Plagiarized submissions
-    - Run submissions through a plagarism checker (if possible).
+    - Run submissions through a plagiarism checker (if possible).
 If not, maybe have a single teacher or teaching assistant grade the same problem for every student, so that person can look for similarities in multiple student's submissions.
     - Only teachers and teaching assistants should have access to submissions from students after the submission deadline.
 Password protect access to all submissions.
 ## Problem 3
 - Scenario: Company Financial Reports